 Everybody knows about Night+Market.
 But not everybody knows that their original location on the Sunset Strip serves lunch from 11:30am-2:30pm.
 The menu is condensed, but don’t worry - all your favorites (like the crispy rice, som tum, pad thai, and the fried chicken sandwich) are there, and the most expensive thing is $14.

-There are lots of things on the lunch menu at Hedley’s, but we’ll save you the effort - just get the crispy kale salad.
-It’s full of healthy things like lettuce and carrot and tofu and kale, but they also fry the sh*t out of the kale so it’s actually delicious.
+There are lots of options on the lunch menu at Hedley’s, but we’ll save you the anxiety - just get the crispy kale salad.
+It’s full of healthy things like lettuce and carrot and tofu and kale, but they also fry the sh*t out of the kale so that it’s actually delicious.
 If you’ve reached your green lunch quota for the week, the turkey meatballs are an excellent option too.
 Call in for the world’s fastest takeout situation, or grab a spot on the sunny front patio when you need to not be in the office anymore.

 We’re not trying to hide it - we put Sushi Fumi on a lot of our guides.
 But it’s not our fault that it’s perfect for many situations or that its raw fish continues to be among the best you’ll get in Los Angeles.
 And when it comes to your lunchtime sushi run, Fumi is king.
 They have a $15 sushi lunch combo that’ll get you a piece of tuna, salmon, yellowtail, albacore, and a California roll, but the prices at Fumi are so good regardless, we just recommend heading to the bar and calling your own shots off the daily menu.